-Under Option Plan 2013, 36 senior managers (including 7 of the current Executive Officers) and 10 of the current Non-Executive Board members were granted 10 million share options, in the aggregate, at a strike price of $\notin 6.25$ in July 2014.
-These options are exercisable between June 2019 and July 2022.
-They will only vest if certain targets in relation to net profit and/or share price are achieved and will only be available to managers/Directors who continue to be employed by the Company through April 30, 2019.
-Also under Option Plan 2013, 3.5 million share options were granted, in aggregate, to Executive Officers at a strike price of €6.74 in October 2014.
+Under Option Plan 2013, 36 senior managers and 6 of the current Non-Executive Board members were granted 10m share options, in the aggregate, at a strike price of €6.25 in July 2014.
+These options vested in May 2019 for Managers/Directors who continued to be employed at April 30, 2019 and are exercisable between June 2019 and July 2022.
+Also under Option Plan 2013, 3.5m share options were granted, in aggregate, to Executive Officers (excluding the CEO) at a strike price of €6.74 in October 2014.
 These options are exercisable between September 2019 and October 2021.
-They will only vest if certain exceptional targets in relation to net profit and/or share price are achieved and will only be available to Executives who continue to be employed by the Company through July 31, 2019.
-On November 11, 2014, 5 million options were granted to Mr. O'Leary under Option Plan 2013 as part of his new 5-year contract.
+They will only vest if certain exceptional targets in relation to net profit and/or share price are achieved and will only be available to senior managers who continue to be employed by the Company through July 31, 2019.
+In November 2014, 5m options were granted to Mr. O'Leary under Option Plan 2013 as part of his 5-year employment contract.
 These options which were granted at a strike price of €8.35 are exercisable between September 2019 and November 2021.
 They will only vest if certain exceptional targets in relation to net profit and/or share price are achieved and will only be available if Mr. O'Leary continues to be employed by the Company through July 31, 2019.
 During fiscal year 2016, 30,000 options were granted under Option plan 2013 to new Non-Executive Board members at a strike price of €11.38.
-These options are exercisable between August 2019 and August 2021.
-They will only vest if certain exceptional targets in relation to net profit and/or share price are achieved and will only be available to those Non-Executive Board members who continue to be Directors through April 30, 2019.
-During the fiscal year 2017, 34 senior managers (excluding the Executive Officers) were granted 3 million share options, in aggregate, at a strike price of $\in 12.00$.
+These options vested in May 2019 and are exercisable between August 2019 and August 2021.
+During the fiscal year 2017, 34 senior managers (excluding the Executive Officers) were granted 3m share options, in aggregate, at a strike price of €12.00.
 These options, which are exercisable between August 2021 and August 2023, will only vest if certain targets in relation to net profit and / or share price are achieved and will only be available to managers who continue to be employed by the Company through March 31, 2021.